 In other words, if any of the five conditions of the weak coupling and monotonicity conditions holds to certain extent, the two inequalities in~\eqref{eq:assu3_ineq} hold.
-In below we refer to ~\eqref{eq:assu3_ineq} as Assumption~\ref{assu3} and the five general qualitative conditions described above as the weak coupling and monotonicity conditions.
+Below, we refer to ~\eqref{eq:assu3_ineq} as Assumption~\ref{assu3} and the five general qualitative conditions described above as the weak coupling and monotonicity conditions.

 The above three assumptions are basic assumptions in \cite{bender2008time}, which we need in order to use the results from \cite{bender2008time}, as stated in Theorems \ref{thm4} and \ref{thm5} below.
 Theorem~\ref{thm4} gives the connections between coupled FBSDEs and quasilinear parabolic PDEs under weaker conditions.
 Theorem~\ref{thm5} provides the convergence of the implicit scheme for coupled FBSDEs.
-Our work essentially uses the same set of assumptions except that we assume some further quantitative restrictions related with the weak coupling and monotonicity conditions, which will be transparent through the extra constants we defined in proofs.
-Our aim is to provide explicit conditions on which our results hold and present more clearly the relationship between these constants and the error estimates.
-As will be seen in the proof, roughly speaking, the weaker the coupling (resp. the stronger the monotonicity, the smaller the time horizon) is, the easier the condition can be satisfied and the smaller constant $C$ related with error estimates can be.
+Our work primarily uses the same set of assumptions except that we assume some further quantitative restrictions related to the weak coupling and monotonicity conditions, which will be transparent through the extra constants we define in proofs.
+Our aim is to provide explicit conditions on which our results hold and more clearly present the relationship between these constants and the error estimates.
+As will be seen in the proof, roughly speaking, the weaker the coupling (resp., the stronger the monotonicity, the smaller the time horizon) is, the easier the condition is satisfied, and the smaller the constant $C$ related with error estimates are.

-\begin{thm} Under Assumptions \ref{assu1}, \ref{assu2}, and \ref{assu3}, there exists a function u: $\bR \times \bR^m \rightarrow \bR$ that satisfies the following statements. \begin{enumerate} \item $|u(t,x_1) - u(t,x_2)|^2 \le L_1|x_1-x_2|^2$. \item $|u(s,x) - u(t,x)|^2 \le C(1+|x|^2)|s-t|$ with some constant C depending on $\mathscr{L}$ and $T$.
+\begin{thm} Under Assumptions \ref{assu1}, \ref{assu2}, and \ref{assu3}, there exists a function u: $\bR \times \bR^m \rightarrow \bR$ that satisfies the following statements. \begin{enumerate}[ 1.] \item $|u(t,x_1) - u(t,x_2)|^2 \le L_1|x_1-x_2|^2$. \item $|u(s,x) - u(t,x)|^2 \le C(1+|x|^2)|s-t|$ with some constant C depending on $\mathscr{L}$ and $T$.